Hotmoka/hotmoka/tutorial/Takamaka.md

 The static method `io.takamaka.code.lang.Takamaka.require()` can be used to require some precondition to hold.
 The `require(condition, message)` call throws an exception if `condition` does not hold, with the given `message`.
-If the new investment is at least 10% larger than the current, it will be saved in the state of the contract, together with the new investor.
+If the new investment is at least 10% higher than the current one, it will be saved in the state of the contract, together with the new investor.

 > You might wonder why we have written